MonikaSuchoszek/beyond-the-known/_posts/en/2024-10-05-Gandia_Cullera.markdown

 get in for free (at least we weren’t asked to pay for our toddlers).
 While none of the towers or the different sections of walls surrounding the castle were open during our visit, the overall experience was still worth it because of the views.
 You can either drive right up to the castle and park there or walk from the Mercat de Cullera (which also has public toilets).
-There seems to be some confusion in reviews about an elevator to the castle—just to clarify, the lift only takes you from the parking area to the castle entrance, which is just a few meters up, and there’s another one after the ticket office to the main entrance.
+There seems to be some confusion in reviews about an elevator to the castle.
+Just to clarify, the lift only takes you from the parking area to the castle entrance, which is just a few meters up, and there’s another one after the ticket office to the main entrance.
 Since we arrived by train and had our prams with us, we decided to start our ascent by foot from the market.
 If you're walking with strollers, we recommend taking Carrer del Calvari to avoid any stairs.
 Our stroll through the picturesque Barri del Pou area wasn’t too difficult, with only a few steps here and there.
-It was absolutely worth it though—the charming white stairways, stone walls, and lush plants growing along the narrow, clean streets made the walk feel magical.
+It was absolutely worth it though,the charming white stairways, stone walls, and lush plants growing along the narrow, clean streets made the walk feel magical.

 <img src="/assets/Spain/Gandia/20240825_105123.jpg" />